 And who can blame them?
 Ballpark rankings are fun, subjective — everyone’s order is going to be different in some way — and always debatable.
 And they can change with time, because MLB’s current crop of 30 parks continually make improvements to help attract fans.

-At the beginning of a new season (one that will start with limited fans in attendance but hopefully will come with fewer restrictions as the summer progresses), it’s certainly a good time to see how each of the major-league parks stack up in my own mind.
+As a new season approaches, it’s certainly a good time to see how each of the major-league parks stack up in my own mind.
 But I also felt like doing something different.

 What you’ll see below is the product of that brainstorm.
 My order might not be a huge surprise to the veteran ballpark chasers out there — the no-longer-in-use parks are mostly near the bottom — but there might be a few surprises in there.